Fr.Brian Murphy • February 18, 2026

 THE Christian WORLD-VIEW

 I listened to a discussion between Dr Jordan Peterson the psychiatrist and thinker and Dr Christopher Dawkins the famous atheist, in which Peterson demonstrated that the scientific endeavour arose out of the Christian world-view.
-He said there are certain axioms or principles underlying science.
 They are the following:

 - Truth tends towards unity, it doesn’t contradict itself.